Wesleyliao/rl_from_scratch/README.md

 # RL from scratch
 Implementing RL agents from scratch.
-Tested on CartPole.
+Tested on CartPole for discrete action and Pendulum for continuous action.
 - Q-Learning
     - DQN
     - Double DQN